Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 • superinfection – a condition in which microbes resistant to a given antibiotic are activated, leading to the emergence of a new disease;

-• violation of vitamin metabolism - due to the inhibition of the natural flora of the colon, which synthesizes some B vitamins;
+• violation of vitamin metabolism - caused by inhibition of the natural flora of the colon, which synthesizes some B vitamins;

-• Jarisch-Herxheimer bacteriolysis is a reaction that occurs when bactericidal drugs are used, when, as a result of the simultaneous death of a large number of bacteria, a large amount of toxins are released into the blood.
+• Jarisch-Herxheimer bacteriolysis is a reaction that occurs when using bactericidal drugs, when, as a result of the simultaneous death of a large number of bacteria, a large number of toxins are released into the blood.
 The reaction is clinically similar to shock.

 Can antibiotics be used prophylactically?

 Self-education in the field of treatment has led to the fact that many patients, especially young mothers, try to prescribe themselves (or their child) an antibiotic at the slightest sign of a cold.
-Antibiotics do not have preventive action- they treat the cause of the disease, that is, they eliminate microorganisms, and in the absence, only side effects of drugs appear.
+Antibiotics do not have preventive action– they treat the cause of the disease, that is, they eliminate microorganisms, and if absent, only side effects of the drugs appear.

 There are a limited number of situations where antibiotics are given before clinical manifestations infection, in order to prevent it:

-• surgery- in this case, the antibiotic in the blood and tissues prevents the development of infection.
-Usually enough single dose drug administered 30-40 minutes before the intervention.
-Sometimes even after an appendectomy in postoperative period do not inject antibiotics.
-After "clean" surgical operations, antibiotics are not prescribed at all.
+• surgery– in this case, the antibiotic present in the blood and tissues prevents the development of infection.
+As a rule, it is enough single dose drug administered 30-40 minutes before the intervention.
+Sometimes even after an appendectomy postoperative period do not inject antibiotics.
+After “clean” surgical operations, antibiotics are not prescribed at all.

 • major injuries or wounds (open fractures, soil contamination of the wound).
 In this case, it is absolutely obvious that an infection has entered the wound and it should be “crushed” before it manifests itself;

-• emergency prevention of syphilis carried out in unprotected sexual contact with a potentially sick person, as well as among health workers who have blood infected person or another biological fluid got on the mucous membrane;
+• emergency prevention of syphilis carried out with unprotected sexual contact with a potentially sick person, as well as among health care workers who have blood infected person or other biological fluid got on the mucous membrane;

-• penicillin can be given to children for the prevention of rheumatic fever, which is a complication of tonsillitis.
+• penicillin can be prescribed to children for the prevention of rheumatic fever, which is a complication of tonsillitis.

 Antibiotics for children

-The use of antibiotics in children in general does not differ from their use in other groups of people. children young age pediatricians most often prescribe antibiotics in syrup.
-This dosage form more convenient to take, unlike injections, it is completely painless.
+The use of antibiotics in children is generally no different from their use in other groups of people.
+For children small age Pediatricians most often prescribe antibiotics in syrup.
+This dosage form more convenient to take, unlike injections, completely painless.
 Older children may be prescribed antibiotics in tablets and capsules.
-In severe infections, they switch to the parenteral route of administration - injections.
+In severe cases of infection, they switch to the parenteral route of administration - injections.

-Important: main feature in the use of antibiotics in pediatrics lies in dosages - children are prescribed smaller doses, since the drug is calculated in terms of a kilogram of body weight.
+Important: main feature in the use of antibiotics in pediatrics lies in dosages - children are prescribed smaller doses, since the drug is calculated in terms of per kilogram of body weight.

-Antibiotics are very effective drugs while having a large number of side effects.
-In order to be cured with their help and not harm your body, you should take them only as directed by your doctor.
+Antibiotics are very effective drugs, which at the same time have a large number of side effects.
+In order to be cured with their help and not harm your body, they should be taken only as prescribed by a doctor.

-What are antibiotics?
-When are antibiotics needed and when are they dangerous?
-The main rules of antibiotic treatment are told by the pediatrician, Dr. Komarovsky:
+What types of antibiotics are there?
+In what cases is taking antibiotics necessary and in what cases is it dangerous?
+The main rules of antibiotic treatment are explained by pediatrician Dr. Komarovsky:

 Gudkov Roman, resuscitator